schipiga/cases_design/readme.rst

     - Dropdown menu with social buttons to share is present.
 #.
 Click button "Facebook"
     - Dropdown menu is closed.
-    - Facebook page to share IMDB page is opened.
+    - Facebook page to share IMDB page is opened in new window.
 #.
 Click button "Share".
     - Dropdown menu with social buttons to share is present.
 #.
 Click button "Twitter"
     - Dropdown menu is closed.
-    - Twitter page to tweet IMDB page is opened.
+    - Twitter page to tweet IMDB page is opened in new window.

 ----------------------------------------------